COS UCA Job Catalog

 Description:

-Students will assist the class AI’s in scoring programming assignments and speaker reflections based on a rubric.
-They will also be able to attend class and listen to the lectures and guest speakers in this new and highly sought-after class.
+Students will assist the class AI’s in scoring programming assignments and speaker assignments based on a rubric.
+They will also be able to attend class and listen to the lectures and distinguished guest speakers in this class.

 • Assist in the scoring of 2-3 programming assignments

-• Assist in the scoring of lecture or guest speaker reflections
+• Assist in the scoring of lecture or guest speaker-based assignments

 Requirements: